SamanthaHoke/Markdown-Documents/commandLineNotes.md

 Runs project on localhost port.

 > To set the port, go into the **GruntFile.js** in your project, find the connection options object where **port** is listed.
 Change the port number to any number you prefer.

+##Karma
+>Karma is a unit test runner which constantly runs the tests in the background.